 REBECCA PODIO was on-boarded into the line-up as American Cowgirl #19 on July 12, 2016.
 PHOTOSHOOT DATESLOCATIONS August 5, 2016 CIRCLE NINE CATTLE COMPANY RANCH - NEWCASTLE, WYOMING JULY 31, 2017 CIRCLE NINE CATTLE COMPANY RANCH - NEWCASTLE, WYOMING AUGUST 1, 2017 CIRCLE NINE CATTLE COMPANY RANCH - NEWCASTLE, WYOMINGAUGUST 20, 2018 CIRCLE NINE CATTLE COMPANY RANCH - NEWCASTLE, WYOMINGThe actual image which was THE inspiration for rebecca ’s painting was taken at the CIRCLE NINE CATTLE COMPANY RANCH, NEWCASTLE, WYOMING

-I grew up on my family’s 5th generation cattle ranch on the plains of Northeastern Wyoming.
+I grew up on my family’s 5th generation cattle ranch on the plains of northeastern Wyoming.
 My dearest memories come from rodeoing with my family and spending quality time with my great grandparents.
 I attended the University of Wyoming before returning home to work fulltime as a Petroleum Engineer.
-I have continued on with my passion for horses and rodeo, while helping with my family’s stock contracting firms.
-I served as Miss Wyoming in June of 2013 and I would go on to represent my State of Wyoming in the Miss America Pageant in September of that same year.Within this competition, my deep love grew for the Cowboy State, its history, and its people.
+I have continued on with my passion for horses and rodeo while helping with my family’s stock contracting firms.
+I served as Miss Wyoming in June of 2013, and I would go on to represent my State of Wyoming in the Miss America Pageant in September of that same year.Within this competition, my deep love grew for the Cowboy State, its history, and its people.
 I have worked to serve my community and State by serving on a variety of boards.
-I am also a member of Wyoming LEAD Class 16 and I am thrilled to have the privilege to learn more about agriculture, Wyoming and grow as a leader through this fellowship.
+I am also a member of Wyoming LEAD Class 16, and I am thrilled to have the privilege to learn more about agriculture, Wyoming, and to grow as a leader through this fellowship.

 rebecca shares her experiencein the american cowgirls project